 is performed by the client.

-The setting should be a comma separated list of algorithms ordered by preference.
-At runtime the class will evaluate each algorithm in the order specified here.
-If the algorithm is applicable to the certificate specified in SSHCert it will be used.
+The setting should be a comma separated list of algorithms.
+At runtime the class will evaluate the specified algorithms and if the algorithm is applicable to the certificate specified in SSHCert it will be used.
 If the algorithm is not applicable the class will evaluate the next algorithm.
 Possible values are:

 algorithm used when authenticating to the server.
 This list has no bearing on the public key algorithms